ryantobin77/0340_EMS_Mobile/Readme.md

 # EMS Mobile App

 The EMS Mobile App is a mobile application that allows EMTs to better find a hospital for their patients.
-The application consists of 3 components: a Django backend, an iOS app, and an Android app
+The application consists of 3 components: a Django backend / Python Webscraper, an iOS app, and an Android app

 ## Release Notes

-### Software Features
+### New Software Features

 #### Display List of Hospitals
 The main page displays a list containing the following information about each hospital in Georgia:
 - Name
 - Nedocs score - a measure of the severity of overcrowding in the hospital’s emergency department (Normal, Busy, Overcrowded, Severe)
-- Specialty centers (i.e. Adult Trauma Center, Primary Stroke Center, etc.)
+- Specialty centers - what the hospital specializes in (i.e. Adult Trauma Center, Primary Stroke Center, etc.)
 - Diversions – whether the hospital is redirecting certain types of ambulance traffic to other hospitals due to overcrowding
 - Distance to hospital from current location

-You can expand any of the hospitals to see more information about that specific hospital:
+You can expand any of the hospitals to see any of the following additional information about that specific hospital:
 - Phone number
 - Street address
 - Specific information about diversions